ekinhaneriskin/turkiye-traffic-safety-geodemography/README.md

+To cite this please;
+Eriskin, E. (2026).
+A Scalable Geodemographic Baseline for Traffic Safety Monitoring in a Middle-Income Country.
+ISPRS International Journal of Geo-Information, 15(4), 178. https://doi.org/10.3390/ijgi15040178

 # A Scalable Geodemographic Baseline for Traffic Safety Monitoring in a Middle-Income Country

 This repository contains the code, processed data, and replication materials for the manuscript: